+8. Grapes And Raisins

 This is a sneaky case of dangerous foods, as your dog has probably eaten some grapes or raisins without issue.
 But it’s risky.
 Grapes and raisins are known to cause renal failure in dogs.
 Your dogs kidneys might start to shut down, causing vomiting and lethargy and eventually leading to death.
 It’s best to keep the grapes and raisins out of reach of your dog.

 9. Sugary Food

 Sugary food isn’t good for humans, and it’s not good for dogs either.
 In fact, it can lead to similar problems for dogs as it does for humans.
 Obesity, dental health issues, and diabetes can all result from overeating foods that have high sugar content.
 Don’t feed your dog sugar, and consider cutting back on the sugar we eat, too.

-Other products that aren’t necessarily food for you that your dog should stay away from include uncooked yeast dough, seeds and pits from fruit, raw potato, bones, apple cores, alcohol, caffeine, and human medicine.
+Other products that aren’t necessarily food for you that your dog should stay away from include uncooked yeast dough, seeds and pits from fruit, raw potato, cooked bones, apple cores, alcohol, caffeine, and human medicine.
 Don’t let your dog anywhere near these products, as they are toxic and can lead to potential poisoning and death.
 Stick to a diet approved by your vet, or research some healthy foods that you can share with your dog.
 Resist that cute face and keep most of your human food to yourself.